Copy and paste the below script into your own website or blog to embed this book.

 “You got tough times here?”

 “I’m OK.
 But I own the pawn shop.”

 “In exchange for phony receipts.
 In the end the government eats the tax relief.
 Welfare by another name.”

 Reacher said, “Who is the charity guy?”

 “It’s none of your business.
 I mean, who the hell are you?”

 “Just a guy already having a pretty bad day.
 Not your fault, of course, but if asked to offer advice I would have to say it might prove a dumb idea to make my day worse.
 You might be the straw that breaks the camel’s back.”

 “You threatening me now?”

 “More like the weather report.
 A public service.
 Like a tornado warning.
 Prepare to take cover.”

-Lee Child is the author of twenty-one New York Times bestselling Jack Reacher thrillers, twelve of which have reached the #1 position.
-All have been optioned for major motion pictures—including Jack Reacher (based on One Shot)and Jack Reacher: Never Go Back.
+Lee Child is the author of twenty-two New York Times bestselling Jack Reacher thrillers, with thirteen having reached the #1 position, and the #1 bestselling complete Jack Reacher story collection, No Middle Name.
+All his novels have been optioned for major motion pictures—including Jack Reacher (based on One Shot)and Jack Reacher: Never Go Back.
 Foreign rights in the Reacher series have sold in one hundred territories.
 A native of England and a former television director, Lee Child lives in New York City.